-The portal EPR supports WS-Notification events when new systems are created.
+The portal EPR can raise events when new systems are created, using the WS-Notification protocol.

-5.2 Lifecycle
+4.2 Lifecycle

 CDDLM components have a uniform lifecycle, one that is normatively described in the component model specification [Schaeffer05].
 The lifecycle of a deployment matches the lifecycle of the components within.
 This is essential to permit aggregation of systems.

-Figure 2Lifecycle of a component
+The main difference is the notion of a destroyed component.
+When a system is destroyed, all record of it is lost.
+A terminated system, may still have state that is remotely accessible.